bhuvaneshsingh80/FakeNewDetection_Deployment-Over-Cloud/README.md

 ### STEPS:
 1. Create an EC2 instance on AWS - Provide proper Inbound rules for SSH, http and https ports <br>
-2. Create an S3 bucket by the name : seis736-bucket <br>
+2. Create an S3 bucket  <br>
 3. Upload all data files (tweets files, image files ) on this S3 bucket <br>
 4. Open AWS Sagemaker and create a Notebook Instance (set properties : connect to any  S3 bucket) <br>
 5. click  'Open Jupyter' <br>
-6. Copy paste and execute commands as in file:  SEIS-736_BDE_Project_SemanticAnalysis.ipynb   <br>
+6. Copy paste and execute commands as in file:  SEIS-745_DLE_Project_SemanticAnalysis.ipynb   <br>
-    [This will generate the semantic analysis file data_statistics.csv - This file is used for further visualization] <br>
+    [This will generate the semantic analysis file analysis_sheet.csv - This file is used for further visualization] <br>
      *You might need to !pip3 install library-name for errors  "library-name module not found" <br>

-7. In new notebook Copy paste and execute commands as in file:  SEIS-736_BDE_Project_TextClassification.ipynb    <br>
+7. In new notebook Copy paste and execute commands as in file:  SEIS-745_DLE_Project_TextClassification.ipynb    <br>
     [ This is for text classification model.
 It will generate the model file: rnn_model_fake_real_text_classification.hdf5] <br>

-8. In new notebook Copy paste and execute commands as in file:  SEIS-736_BDE_Project_ImageClassification.ipynb <br>
+8. In new notebook Copy paste and execute commands as in file:  SEIS-745_DLE_Project_ImageClassification.ipynb <br>
     [ This is for image classification model.
 It will generate the model file: vgg16_model_fake_real_image.hdf5]<br>

 9. For flask server installation and web interface follow the steps in flask_server folder